 Photo Credit: Bryan Thomas

-Susan Berfield is an award-winning feature writer and investigative reporter for Bloomberg Businessweek and Bloomberg News where she’s exposed how Walmart spies on its workers, uncovered a con man who talked a small Missouri town out of millions, and revealed how Beverly Hills billionaires bought up an enormous water supply in the Central Valley.
+Susan Berfield is an award-winning investigative reporter for Bloomberg Businessweek and Bloomberg News where she’s exposed how Walmart spies on its workers and McDonald's made enemies of its Black franchisees.
+She uncovered a con man who talked a small Missouri town out of millions and revealed how Beverly Hills billionaires bought up an enormous water supply in the Central Valley.

 She’s been interviewed on PBS NewsHour, NPR's All Things Considered, Marketplace, On Point, and the Brian Lehrer Show.
+She appears in the documentaries The Rise of Wall Street and White Hot: The Rise and Fall of Abercrombie & Fitch.
 Her story about the biggest food fraud in US history was the basis for an episode of the Netflix documentary series, Rotten.

 The Hour of Fate, her first book, was supported by a Logan Nonfiction Fellowship.

 "Wonderfully detailed . . .
 [Berfield’s] story is about the past but also very much about the present, as our own Gilded Age raises old questions about inequality, plutocracy and what Roosevelt once called ‘that most dangerous of all classes, the wealthy criminal class’ . . .
 The book may make you both sad and mad, because it serves as a poignant, painful reminder of what a real leader does."

 "Most authors might be content to write about either John Pierpont Morgan, possibly the world’s most famous banker, or Theodore Roosevelt, one of America’s best-loved presidents.
 But “The Hour of Fate” by Susan Berfield is richer for tackling them together.
 Set during Roosevelt’s first term, which saw the pair locked in battle, then co-operate to resolve a national crisis, her book vividly brings both men to life."